yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 ### DB Setup

-To setup the explorer, an installation of the DB is needed.
+To set up the explorer, an installation of the DB is needed.

-First you'll need to install docker if you don't have it already.
+First, you'll need to install docker if you don't have it already.
 You can follow the instructions [here](https://docs.docker.com/get-docker/).

 The explorer uses a PostgreSQL database.
 To build and start the DB using docker, run: